Dreksh/algebra-explorer/CONTRIBUTING.md

     * in this situation we can use the confirm button as the staging button
   * which actions are difficult to do because they split history?
     * Find Zeros
-    * in this situation maybe we should just spawn a modal to make them pick one...

 * evaluateStr ensures that there are no variables in the subtree i.e. it can be evaluated
 * affectedSubtree_ traces up the tree for all selected nodes and finds the first node that all of them trace through